Home

 Worth Every Penny

-The best oaked red wine can bring out the most delicious flavors and many agree that the is worth the higher price.
+The best oaked red wine can bring out the most delicious flavors and many agree that it is worth the higher price.
 The most noticeable flavor that oak imparts is vanilla and often results in a softer texture to the red wine.
-The best oaked red wine is one from a red wine grape with a higher tannin content such as:
+The best oaked red wine is one from a red wine grape with a high tannin content such as:

 * Bordeaux Reds (France)